sathyajee/Amazon_API/README.md

 To access the Swagger documentation, follow these steps:

 1. Start the application on your local machine.
-2. Go to "https://editor.swagger.io/" website and paste api.yaml code in the editor.
+2. Go to "https://editor.swagger.io/" website and copy the contents of file "api.yaml" to the editor.

 The Swagger UI interface will be displayed, presenting a user-friendly view of the API documentation.
 You can interactively test the endpoints, view example requests and responses, and understand the expected data formats.